Knowing when to end the defense interview of the boy led to winning the case without trial.

 CPS had filed a dependency case against Sam just after Owen reported his father had molested him, so Sam had not been allowed to live at home for six months.
-I thought asking Sam where his dad was, and why, would lead Owen to tell me about the supposed molestation.
+I thought asking Owen where his dad was, and why, would lead him to tell me about the supposed molestation.
 But it didn’t.
 Owen just said his dad “had to go away for some reason.
 I don’t know why.”

 I happened to be interviewing Owen in the same room where, six months earlier, he had made the allegations to the prosecutor’s interviewing specialist.
 Owen remembered having been in the room before.
 I asked, “Why did you come here before?”